 Some other odd AC sounds you should be vigilant about include:

-- Clicking noise: A faulty blend door actuator often causes this unusual sound to come from under the dashboard.
-The actuator controls airflow direction and regulates cabin temperature by moving the internal panel (blend door).
-If the actuator’s gear (a worm gear) becomes damaged, you’ll hear a repetitive clicking noise whenever the motor tries to move the blend door.
+- Clicking noise: A faulty blend door actuator often causes this unusual noise under the dashboard.
+It controls the position of the blend door, which regulates cabin temperature by directing air through or around the heater core.
+If the actuator’s internal gears become damaged, you may hear repetitive clicking noises as the motor tries to move the blend door.

-- Knocking or rattling sound: A loose blower motor housing bracket or debris inside the AC unit can create this sound.
+- Knocking or rattling sound: A loose blower motor housing bracket or debris inside the air conditioner unit can create a rattling or knocking noise.

 - Gurgling or bubbling noise: You may hear gurgling or bubbling sounds when there’s low refrigerant or an obstruction in the fluid flow.
-Air pockets or a clogged evaporator drain can cause this obstruction.
+Air pockets or clogged AC components, like the evaporator drain, can cause this obstruction.

-- Whistling or hissing noise: Restricted airflow, resulting from debris in the vents, a clogged cabin air filter, or a partially blocked evaporator core, can create whistling or hissing noise.
+- Whistling or hissing noise: Restricted airflow from debris in the vents, a clogged cabin air filter, or a partially blocked evaporator core can create whistling or hissing noise.

 Since several car parts can potentially generate odd noises, let’s see if you can prevent them altogether.